Ahmedhkad/Terminal-Diagnostic-Helper/README.md

 - Add Model dectector , search for prefex from list after conver all Russian letter to English
 - Model can be detected without clicking Search button
 - Check Serials page also got keyboardLayoutSwitch function to check each element in list

+### Whats New in v0.6.6-alpha.2
+- Fix bugs of first click get first Problem , but change it was not possible
+- Copy button changed to Copy & Clean , for fast use
+- App verion are now dymanic on auth.js , add js files moved to js folder